AbdurrahmanNadi/covid19_detection_classifier_recipe/README.md

 * Write the configuration file and configure the model parameters
 * run trainer.py

 All the configuration are specified above except for the model configuration part since it depends on the target model.

+### Model Configuration

 You can see the model configuration [here](models/README.md).

 ## Evaluation